MicrosoftDocs/dynamics365smb-docs/business-central/faqs-chat-with-copilot.md

 - Specific industry, product, and topic limitations

    Chat includes built-in safety mechanisms that prevent the undesirable generation of harmful content, such as sexually explicit content or incitement of violence.
 Sometimes, customers operate in industries, sell products and services, or work with processes that naturally overlap with what might be considered inappropriate in other contexts, or work with data that might trigger these safeguards.
-Chat might not perform as well in these cases.
+Chat may not perform as well in these cases.

 <!--## What operational factors and settings allow for effective and responsible use of the feature?-->

 ## What data does Chat with Copilot collect and how is it used

 Microsoft doesn't use your company data, including the text you send to Copilot, to train the foundational AI models for the benefit of others.
 Company administrators have full control to govern this data that is part of their Azure subscription.
-Because administrators or others in your company might have access to this data as determined by your employer, we recommend users don't enter sensitive data such as passwords or other secrets.
+Because administrators or others in your company might have access to this data as determined by your employer, we recommend you don't enter sensitive data such as passwords or other secrets.

 ## What does Chat with Copilot offer for security

 Chat is designed to be secure and executes under the user's identity, inheriting all security permissions and other restrictions and never operating outside of [!INCLUDE[prod_short](includes/prod_short.md)]'s platform security.
-This means that Copilot can only access data that the user has access to.
+This means that Copilot can only access data that you have access to.

 For users with SUPER permission, chat can more easily locate unsecured data that's typically harder to get to for other users.
 Organizations that don't apply [!INCLUDE[prod_short](includes/prod_short.md)]'s security model to restrict which tables and objects each user or user role has access to, might be at elevated risk when using chat.
 Therefore, we recommend that your organization either implements [!INCLUDE[prod_short](includes/prod_short.md)]'s security model or deactivates chat.